ok-nick/opensource.contentauth.org/docs/manifest/assertions-actions.md

 ### IPTC metadata assertion

-International Press Telecommunications Council (IPTC) metadata assertions represent properties from the [IPTC Photo Metadata Standard](https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata) and [Video Metadata Standard](https://www.iptc.org/standards/video-metadata-hub/recommendation/) that describe ownership, rights, and descriptive metadata about an asset.
+An International Press Telecommunications Council (IPTC) metadata assertion represents properties from the [IPTC Photo Metadata Standard](https://www.iptc.org/std/photometadata/specification/IPTC-PhotoMetadata) and [Video Metadata Standard](https://www.iptc.org/standards/video-metadata-hub/recommendation/) that describe ownership, rights, and descriptive metadata about an asset.

 An IPTC assertion has the label `stds.iptc` and is stored in JSON-LD format using the XMP field names and structures specified in the IPTC standards.